jgori-ouistiti/CoopIHC/docs/index.rst

 .. warning::

-    This is a version that is not entirely reade.
+    This is a version that is not entirely completed.
 Documentation  may be outdated in some places.
 Please contact me directly or raise an issue if appropriate.

-*CoopIHC*, pronounced 'kopik', is a Python module that provides a common basis for describing **computational Human Computer Interaction (HCI)** contexts, mostly targeted at expressing models of users and intelligent assistants.
+*CoopIHC* (pronounced "kopik") is a Python module that provides a common basis for describing **computational Human Computer Interaction (HCI)** contexts, mostly targeted at expressing models of users and intelligent assistants.

 1. It provides a common conceptual and practical reference, which facilitates reusing and helps extending other researcher's work.
 Some examples that use *CoopIHC* can be found in the `CoopIHC-Zoo <https://jgori-ouistiti.github.io/CoopIHC-zoo/>`_.
 These full examples, or parts thereof, can be re-used easily by a *CoopIHC* end-user.
 2. It can help design intelligent assistants.
 For example, you can wrap a CoopIHC :py:class:`Bundle<../coopihc.bundle.Bundle.Bundle>` into an environment that is compatible with `gym <https://gym.openai.com/>`_ and use off-the-shelf Deep Reinforcement Learning algorithms to train a policy for an intelligent assistant.